mainmatter/playbook/project-procedure/digital-products/README.md

 interviews with existing or prospective users or customers or analyzing publicly available datasets.

-## Conception
+## Product Design

-Once the objective of the project has been identified and is well understood by all stakeholders, the next step is to identify the set of functionality to be added in the current increment of the product.
+Once the strategy for the product has been established and is well understood and agreed upon by all stakeholders, the next step is to identify the set of functionality to be added in the current increment of the product.
 If the product is going to replace an existing system, the functionality provided by that system can be used as a reference.
 In the first increment, we recommend starting with the minimal possible version of the product, addressing the most basic needs of the project's personas (e.g. building the bare product configurator but no payment mechanism or order management system yet).
 Subsequent increments will extend and optimize what was built in previous increments (e.g. adding a checkout flow with payment, adding an order management system for the client's sales personnel etc.).

-While applying a systematic approach for developing a good understanding of what will be built, we recommend keeping the conception phase limited and not do excessively detailed up-front design and specification.
+While applying a systematic approach for developing a good understanding of what will be built, we recommend keeping the product design stage limited and not do excessively detailed up-front design and specification.
 Detailed wireframes tend to give a false impression of completeness while it is essentially impossible to cover every possible aspect and prevent new challenges and edge cases for